Getting Started: How Do We Create a Safer Congregation?

 • lay leaders with experience or expertise in law, emergency management, and,

-• someone who brings awareness and sensitivity to the particular needs of the elderly and persons with disabilities.
+• someone who brings awareness and sensitivity to the particular needs of the elderly and persons with disabilities, and persons from historically (and currently) marginalized groups.

 Safer Congregations Response Team